bswck/slothy/docs/guidelines.md

 # ./spam.py

 with lazy_importing():
-    from .eggs import ham
+    from .eggs import Ham
 ```

-you should never rely on `from .eggs import ham` _not_ executing some code as a side effect it otherwise would execute
+you should never rely on `from .eggs import Ham` _not_ executing some code as a side effect it otherwise would execute
-if it wasn't lazy.
+if it wasn't lazy: in this case, don't base off on the fact that `Ham` is not present in `Ham.__base__.__subclasses__()`.

 In other words, stick to [decoupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming))
-and give your separate modules autonomy; do not rely on mutations to the global state of your program.
+and give your separate modules autonomy.
+Never make decisions based on side effect mutations to the global state of your program.

 ## 3. Don't prevent eager imports in libraries
 !!! note